Last updated: 11 October 2021

 Please call +44 (0)20 3925 1043 or email QAHE.email@example.com to speak to someone about this.

-For any students arriving in the UK on or before 31 December 2020 should apply for ‘pre-settled status’ as part of the EU Settlement Scheme.
-This will allow you to continue to travel between the UK and EU without having to apply via the Student route even after 1 January 2021, and allow you to stay in the UK for five years and then apply for ‘settled status’ if desired.
+If you hold Settled or Pre-Settled status through the EU Settlement Scheme you may continue to travel between the UK and EU without having to apply via the Student route even after 1 January 2021, and you may stay in the UK for 5-years and then apply for “settled status” if desired.

 We recommend the following websites for the latest advice for students and applicants: